JackLawford/bonsaigarden/README.md

-# chatapp
+# bonsaigarden
-a simple chat app!
+a simple react webapp where you can grow and tend to bonsai trees